 This Advanced Surgical Strategy at Our Dover, Ohio, Practice Has Advantages

-Patient-awake surgery at the Dover, Ohio-based Fine Arts Skin and Laser represents a leap forward in patient care.
+Patient-awake surgery at the Dover, Ohio-based Fine Arts Skin and Laser represents a leap forward inpatient care.
 General anesthetic has historically been the go-to choice for surgical patients, rendering them unconscious for the duration of their procedure, while local anesthetic was used for more minor procedures.
 Careful research and study have shown, however, that when applied properly, a local anesthetic can be both safe and effective for more significant cosmetic procedures.

 The point of an anesthetic is to improve the surgical experience for patients by reducing sensation and allowing them to remain relaxed and comfortable.
 This reduces trauma to the patient and allows the surgeon to work without also having to deal with someone enduring a great deal of pain.
-Patient-awake surgery ensures the patient stays comfortable not only during the procedure, but after, since general anesthesia can cause a range of side effects that must be dealt with during recovery.
+Patient-awake surgery ensures the patient stays comfortable not only during the procedure but after since general anesthesia can cause a range of side effects that must be dealt with during recovery.

 How Does Patient-Awake Surgery Work?

-General anesthetic is administered as a gas that patients breathe in combined with various drugs given through an IV, causing the patient to fall asleep.
+A general anesthetic is administered as a gas that patients breathe in combined with various drugs given through an IV, causing the patient to fall asleep.
 Patient-awake surgery is accomplished with a local anesthetic delivered directly into the area targeted for surgery.